danielpilla/qlik-python-sse-google-directions/README.md

 	- This is not mandatory and is intended for those who are not as familiar with Python to setup a virtual environment.
 Feel free to follow the below instructions flexibly if you have experience.
 - Qlik Sense June 2017+
 - QlikView November 2017+
     - *This guide is designed for Qlik Sense but may be used with QlikView.
+Table loads (script tensor) are currently not supported in QlikView, but scalar functions may be used in both the script and front-end.
+Be aware of the performance implications here as scalar funtions are called record-by-record.
 See how to setup Analytic Connections within QlikView [here](https://help.qlik.com/en-US/qlikview/November2017/Subsystems/Client/Content/Analytic_connections.htm)*
 - Python 3.5.3 64 bit *(3.4+ but tested on 3.5.3)*
 - Python Libraries: grpcio, googlemaps, polyline